datagutt/ownCloud-VM/README.md

 ----------------------------------------------------------------------------------------------------------------------------

+#### CHANING DEFAULT USER ($UNIXUSER)

+If you want to change the default user to your own, you have to change $UNIXUSER in four places:

+- owncloud_install(_production).sh
+- change-ocadmin-profile.sh
+- owncloud-startup-script.sh
+- rc.local (for the beta VM)

 #### HOW TO SETUP THE BETA VM (PRE-PRODUCTION)

 - Create a clean Ubuntu Server 14.04 VM with VMware Workstation or VirtualBox